 Her dramatic credits include episodes for the Adventures of Shirley Holmes, Miss Manitoba, Now & Then and The Mayor of Odessa.
 She directed the movie of the week My Mother’s Ghost from the novel of the same name and One of Them, a film about homophobia, for the National Film Board.

-Elise has been a manager of programs and development at NSI since 2011 and is currently managing the NSI Aboriginal Documentary program as well as the Shaw Media Diverse TV Director course.
+Elise has been a manager of programs and development at NSI since 2011 and is currently managing the NSI Aboriginal Documentary program as well as the Corus Diverse TV Director course.

 Ursula has been with NSI since 2004, is a manager of programs and development and has worked on many of NSI’s courses.

 As NSI New Voices program manager, she is instrumental in helping NSI develop and deliver culturally sensitive film and television training to Aboriginal youth.
 In 2013 she won the YMCA-YWCA Circle of Inspiration Award along with Melissa Kajpust and Lisa Meeches for their work on NSI New Voices.

 She previously managed the NSI Aboriginal Journalism pilot program; coordinated NSI Global Marketing, NSI Totally Television, the NSI Aboriginal Cultural Trade Initiative and NSI Pitch to Win!
 She is secretary of the NSI Board of Directors.